Jean Decety: Controversies

 In 2015 Decety published a study examining religion and morality in children that concluded "that children from households identifying as either of the two major world religions (Christianity and Islam) were less altruistic than children from non-religious households."
 The study utilized behavioral measures of punitive tendencies when evaluating interpersonal harm, moral judgment, empathy, and generosity (Dictator Game) in 1,151 children aged 5–12 years sampled from six countries (Canada, China, Jordan, South Africa, Turkey and USA).
-The authors found that children from religious households believe that interpersonal harm is more “mean” and deserving of harsher punishment than non-religious children.
+The authors found that children from religious households believe that interpersonal harm is more "mean" and deserving of harsher punishment than non-religious children.
 They also reported that religiousness was inversely predictive of children's altruism at least when generosity is spontaneously directed to an anonymous beneficiary.
 The study received widespread attention from news outlets and social media, with news outlets citing it as evidence that religious children are more selfish than their secular counterparts.
-Decety retracted the article.A tale of mistake and retraction shows that science works—eventually.

 However, Decety has retracted the study, citing an analysis error which nullified the studies conclusion on religiousness and altruism.
 This came about after Azim F. Shariff reanalyzed the Decety's original data and observed that there was a mistake in the original study, coding country as a continuous rather than categorical variable.
 Once this error was corrected, as Shariff wrote, "most of the associations they observed with religious affiliation appear to be artifacts of between-country differences, driven primarily by low levels of generosity in Turkey and South Africa.
 However, children from highly religious households do appear slightly less generous than those from moderately religious ones."
 Decety has stated "When we reanalyzed these data to correct this error, we found that country of origin, rather than religious affiliation, is the primary predictor of several of the outcomes."